rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/Module 05 Errata.md

 Task 2:  Create virtual machines <br>
 Step 1:  if prompted use advance setting to create a storage account <br>

-### M05 - Unit 6 Create a Front Door for a highly available web application using the Azure portal (~30 Min)
+### Exercise: Create a Front Door for a highly available web application using the Azure portal (~30 Min)

 No errata <br>